-- b.
-Amounts shown in this column are FY2005 "regular" appropriations provided in Division D of P.L.
+- a.
+FY2004 includes "regular" and supplemental appropriations, plus amounts transferred from the FY2002 DOD Emergency Response Fund (ERF) for Afghanistan. b.
+Amounts shown in this column are FY2005 "regular" and response Fund (ERF) for Afghanistan. - Amounts shown in this column are FY2005 "regular" appropriations provided in Division D of P.L.
 108-447, the Consolidated Appropriation Act, 2005.
 Sec.
 122, Division J of P.L.
 108-447 required an 0.8% across-the-board rescission for each account.
 Amounts in this column are adjusted to reflect the required reduction for each account.
 Also included in this column is \$100 million provided for Caribbean hurricane relief in P.L.
-108-324, the FY2005 Military Construction appropriation. - c.
-Amounts enacted in H.R.
-1268, the FY 2005 Emergency Supplemental Appropriation. - d.
-The "FY2005 total" column includes all enacted appropriations, including the Emergency Supplemental. - e.
-Amounts provided in H.R.
-3057, as passed the House and the Senate. f.
-The Child Survival/Health account in the Senate-passed bill includes an additional \$100 million (for the Global ATM Fund) transferred from the Economic Support Fund account, pursuant to a Senate floor amendment.
-The ESF account is reduced by \$100 million.

-- g.
-Includes funds for Afghanistan that were reprogrammed in FY2004 from FY2002 Emergency Response Funds. h.
-The Administration's FY2006 request includes \$8.5 million for the International Fund for Ireland as part of the Economic Support Fund.
-The Senate bill does not earmark funds for the IFI
+108-324, the FY2005 Military Construction appropriation. - Amounts enacted in H.R.
+1268, the FY2005 Emergency Supplemental Appropriation. - The FY2005 total column includes all enacted appropriations, including the Emergency Supplemental. ن ن- - The FY2006 enacted column includes funds provided in the regular Foreign Operations Appropriations (P.L.
+109-102), plus emergency supplementals for international avian influenza programs and a rescission for the Export-Import Bank included in P.L.
+109-148, the Defense Appropriation measure.
+P.L.
+109-148 further requires a 1% across-theboard reduction for most discretionary budget authority accounts.
+Individual accounts in this table have not been adjusted for the 1% cut, although a line at the end of the table deducts the estimated amount for the entire FY2006 Foreign Operations bill. - f.
+The Child Survival/Health account in the Senate-passed bill included an additional \$100 million (for the Global ATM Fund) transferred from the Economic Support Fund account, pursuant to a Senate floor amendment.
+The ESF account was reduced by \$100 million. - Includes funds for Afghanistan that were reprogrammed in FY2004 from FY2002 Emergency Response Funds. - g.
+Includes funds for Afghamstan that were reprogrammed in r 1 2004 town r 1 2004 towns a mass.

-- The Conflict Response Fund in the Senate-passed bill excludes \$50 million that is transferred to the Foreign Military Financing (FMF) account (for African Union mission in Sudan), pursuant to a Senate floor amendment.
-The FMF account is increased by \$50 million.
-Excludes \$210 million transferred to the International Disaster and Famine Aid account for Liberia (\$100 million) and Sudan (\$10 million), and to the Economic Support Fund for - Jordan (\$100 million). - reduces \$100.3 million in unobligated balances from the Diplomatic and Consular Program account, and listed in Table 15 below.
-This account is included in title I of the Senate k.
+h.
+The Administration's FY2006 request included \$8.5 million for the International Fund for Ireland as part of the Economic Support Fund.
+The Senate bill did not earmark funds - i.
+The Conflict Response Fund in the Senate-passed bill excluded \$50 million that is transferred to the Foreign Military Financing (FMF) account (for African Union mission in Sudan), pursuant to a Senate floor amendment.
+The FMF account was increased by \$50 million. - j.
+Excludes \$210 million transferred to the International Disaster and Famine Aid account for Liberia (\$100 million) and Sudan (\$10 million), and to the Economic Support Fund for Jordan (\$100 million). - reduced \$100.3 million in unobligated balances from the Diplomatic and Consular Program account, and listed in Table 15 below.
+This latter account was included in title I of k.
 The Senate bill (Sec.
-6083) reduces \$100 million in unobligated balances from the International Narcotics Control and Law Enforcement (INCLE) account.
-The same section version of H.R.
-3057, but is included in title IV of the House-passed SSJC appropriation (H.R.
+6083) reduced \$100 million in unobligated balances from the International Narcotics Control and Law Enforcement (INCLE) account.
+The same section the Senate version of H.R.
+3057, and in title IV of the House-passed SSJC appropriation (H.R.
 2862).